Dependence on the Dimension for Complexity of Approximation of Random Fields: Main result

 \section{Main result}

 It turns out that two different cases depending on the nature of the distribution of $U_l$ should be distinguished.
-The proof and the final result rely on the fact whether this distribution is a {\it lattice} one or not.
+The proof and the final result depend on whether this distribution is a {\it lattice} one or not.

 Recall that one calls a discrete distribution of a random variable $U$ a lattice distribution, if there exist numbers $a$ and $h>0$ such that every possible value of $U$ can be represented in the form $a+\nu h$, where $\nu$ is an integer.
 The number $h$ is called a span of the distribution.
-In the following, when studying the lattice case, we assume that $h$ is a maximal span of the distribution, i.e. that it is impossible to represent all possible values of $U_l$ in the form $b+\nu h_1$ for some $b$ and $h_1>h$.
+In the following, when studying the lattice case, we assume that $h$ is a maximal span of the distribution, i.e.\ one cannot represent all possible values of $U_l$ in the form $b+\nu h_1$ for some $b$ and $h_1>h$.

-Definition \eqref{def_Ul} yields that the variables $U_l$ have a common lattice distribution iff $\la(i) = C e^{-n_i h}$ for some positive real $C$, $h$ and $n_i \in \N$.
+Definition \eqref{def_Ul} yields that the variables $U_l$ have a common lattice distribution iff $\la_{i} = C e^{-n_i h}$ for some positive $C$, $h$ and $n_i \in \N$.
 We call this situation the {\it lattice case} and will assume that $h$ is chosen to be the largest possible.
 Otherwise we say that the {\it non-lattice case} takes place.